-In April 2017, we entered into a new global license agreement with Aurigene Discovery Technologies Limited, or Aurigene, to research, develop and commercialize small molecule inhibitors for an undisclosed cancer metabolism target, or the Aurigene Agreement.
+In April 2017, we entered into a new global license agreement with Aurigene Discovery Technologies Limited, or Aurigene, to research, develop and commercialize small molecule inhibitors for dihydrogrotate dehydrogenase, or DHODH, or the Aurigene Agreement.

-Under the terms of the Aurigene Agreement, Aurigene will provide to us exclusive rights to its portfolio of novel small molecules for the undisclosed target.
+Under the terms of the Aurigene Agreement, Aurigene will provide to us exclusive rights to its portfolio of novel small molecules for DHODH.
 Financial terms of the Aurigene Agreement include a \$3.0 million upfront payment and potential future milestone payments of up to \$17.0 million if we achieve certain development and regulatory milestones.
+The next potential milestone expected to be achieved under our collaboration agreement with Aurigene is the initiation of the first phase 1 clinical trial for AG-636, our DHODH inhibitor.
+Achievement of this event will result in milestone payments owed to Aurigene of \$2.0 million.

-Aurigene is also eligible to receive low single-digit royalties on product sales, if any.
+Aurigene is also eligible to receive low single-digit royalties on net product sales, if any.
 We will conduct preclinical studies and, if successful, fund further global research and development, as well as regulatory and commercial activities.